AxonIQ/reference-guide/extensions/spring-cloud.md

 > **Note**
 >
 > When using the `SpringCloudCommandRouter`, make sure that your Spring application is has heartbeat events enabled.
 The implementation leverages the heartbeat events published by a Spring Cloud application to check whether its knowledge of all the others nodes is up to date.
-Hence if heartbeat events are disabled the majority of the Axon applications within your cluster will not be aware of the entire set up, thus posing issues for correct command routing.
+If heartbeat events are disabled, then the majority of the Axon applications within your cluster will not be aware of the entire setup.
+This will cause issues for correct command routing.

 The `SpringCloudCommandRouter` has to be created by providing the following:

 * A "discovery client" of type `DiscoveryClient` - This can be provided by annotating your Spring Boot application with `@EnableDiscoveryClient`, which will look for a Spring Cloud implementation on your classpath.
 * A "routing strategy" of type `RoutingStrategy` - The `axon-messaging` module currently provides several implementations, but a function call can suffice as well.
-If you want to route the Commands based on the 'aggregate identifier' for example, you would use the `AnnotationRoutingStrategy` and annotate the field on the payload that identifies the aggregate with `@TargetAggregateIdentifier`.
+If you want to route the commands based on the 'aggregate identifier' for example, you would use the `AnnotationRoutingStrategy` and annotate the field on the payload that identifies the aggregate with `@TargetAggregateIdentifier`.
 * A "local service instance" of type `Registration` - If you're Spring Boot application is annotated with the aforementioned `@EnableDiscoveryClient`, it will automatically create a `Registration` bean referencing the instance itself.

 Other optional parameters for the `SpringCloudCommandRouter` are: